oktadev/okta-blog/_source/_posts/2022-05-13-express-prisma-and-tailwindcss.md

 This will add the `prisma seed` command you will need later.

-Now you can initialize tailwindcss.
+Now you can initialize Tailwind CSS.

 ```console
 npx tailwindcss init